dboatengg/JavaScript-Local-Storage-Explained/README.md

 ﻿# JavaScript Local Storage Explained

-This is an article that explains all about the theoretical and practical application of LocalStorage in JavaScript
+In the early days of the internet, you needed a server to store data.
+But nowadays, through LocalStorage, you can store data on browsers and applications without communicating with a back-end server.

-## Overview
+In this article, you will learn about the theoretical and practical applications of LocalStorage in JavaScript.

-### Table of Content
+## Table of Content

-In this article, you will learn:
+In this article, I'll walk you through:

 - Web Storage
 - What is LocalStorage